Open-Source Internships With Industry Mentors: Results and Evaluation

 \subsection{Self Skill Evaluations}

 Because traditional internships have been shown to promote confidence and increase retention in the major, we surveyed students to learn how they viewed the experience.

 We asked students to self-evaluate how close they were to meeting expectations for a new-grad hire using the same criteria as mentors.
-The results are presented in Table \ref{tab:mentors}.
+The results are presented in Table \ref{tab:students}.
 Students were overall much more optimistic than mentors, with 40\% of students rating themselves as more hirable than their mentor in at least one category.
+This difference was largely driven by sophomores and juniors, while seniors' assessments has no significant difference.

 We also conducted a follow-up survey of the 2020 participants three months after the conclusion of the program.
 In that study:

 \begin{itemize} \item 83\% of respondents reported that the program increased their ability to work independently \item 74\% reported it increased their ability to work as a member of a team \item 71\% reported it increased their general understanding of the tech industry \item 59\% reported it increased their understanding of which classes they should take to benefit their career. \end{itemize}